-The will be a midterm exam tentatively scheduled for Saturday November 11, and a comprehensive final examination at the end of the semester.
+The will be a midterm exam tentatively scheduled during Week 10 of the semester (Nov.
+4-8), and a comprehensive final examination at the end of the semester.

 The test and exam are CLOSED BOOK, CLOSED NOTES, CLOSED COMPUTER.
 You may bring one A4 page of notes (both sides).
 You will also find a calculator and a straightedge helpful.